SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 # Dino Health

 Bob has just told us he needs to display which dinos are accepting lunch in our app...
 Ha...
 I mean visitors.
-If a dino is feeling good, they're accepting visitors.
-If they are sick - no visitors are allowed.
-Eventually, we'll call GitHub's API to get a list of sick dinos from GenLab.
+If a dino is feeling good, park guests should be able to see them.
+But if they are sick - no visitors are allowed. *Eventually*, we'll call GitHub's API to get a list of sick dinos from GenLab.
 But for now, we'll assume that all dinos are healthy.

 ## Are they accepting visitors?

-To kick this off, let's create a new test in our `DinosaurTest`...
+To kick this off, in our `DinosaurTest` add
 `public function testIsAcceptingVisitorsByDefault()`.
 Inside, `$dino = new Dinosaur()` and let's call him `Dennis`.

 Now we want to `assertTrue()` that Dennis `isAcceptingVisitors()`.

-Move to our terminal and run our test:
+Move to our terminal to run our test:

 ```terminal
 ./vendor/bin/phpunit --testdox
 ```

-And... great.
+And... great!
 We have 5 tests, 7 Assertions, & 1 Error because:

 > isAcceptingVisitorsByDefault() calls an undefined method.

-To fix this, move to our `Dinosaur` class and at the bottom, add `public function isAcceptingVisitors(): bool`.
+To fix this, move to our `Dinosaur` class and at the bottom, add `public function isAcceptingVisitors()` that returns `bool`.
 Inside, return `true`.

 Move back to the terminal and run our tests again...